-He appeared again on the stage of Polski Theatre in such productions as Samuel Beckett’s Endgame directed by Antoni Libera or Molier’s The School for Wives directed by Jacques Lassale.
+He appeared again on the stage of Polski Theatre in such productions as Samuel Beckett’s Endgame directed by Antoni Libera and Molier’s The School for Wives directed by Jacques Lassale.

-In the sequences, where Andrzej Seweryn does not focus on conventional pirouettes with suitcases, he portrays a drama of a man to whom reality started to say" no ".
+In the sequences where Andrzej Seweryn does not focus on conventional pirouettes with suitcases, he portrays the drama of a man to whom reality started to say "no ".
 Chrysalde (Mariusz Wojciechowski) talks to him like a patient therapist, trying get his unrealistic aspirations out of his head.
-Arnlphe looks at him with a smile of superiority: "What do you know about the depth of my genius and my suffering."
-Only when the foster-child Agnès denies him love, he falls apart.
+Arnolf looks at him with a smile of superiority: "What do you know about the depth of my genius and my suffering?"
+Only when the foster-child Agnès denies him love does he fall apart.
 He loses self control.
-Arnolphe clings to frightened girl, full of pain and disappointment, whose face in one second becomes several decades older - commented Joanna Derkaczew in Gazeta Wyborcza.
+Arnolf clings to the frightened girl, full of pain and disappointment, whose face becomes several decades older in one second – commented Joanna Derkaczew in Gazeta Wyborcza.

-Seweryn performed also in Shakespeare's The Tempest praised by critics for acting virtuosity, Fredro’s Zemsta / Revenge, in co-directed Bolesław Śmiały/ Boleslaw the Brave, and in King Lear directed by the legend of European theater Jacques Lassalle.
+Seweryn also performed in Shakespeare's The Tempest (receiving praise from critics for his acting virtuosity), Fredro’s Zemsta / Revenge, in Bolesław Śmiały/ Boleslaw the Brave, which he co-directed, and in King Lear, directed by the legend of European theatre Jacques Lassalle.
 This role enthused audience and critics:

-Many prominent actors wrestled with the role of King Lear, and now Andrzej Seweryn can recognize another victory on his artistic path.
+Many prominent actors have wrestled with the role of King Lear, and now Andrzej Seweryn can recognize another victory on his artistic path.
 He was perfect.
 He showed his artistry.
 It is his outstanding role.
 He did not play the old king.
-Was the King - wrote Dionizy Kurz , and Roman Sroczyński added:
+He was the king – wrote Dionizy Kurz , and Roman Sroczyński added:

-Until now, I admired Andrzej Seweryn for acting and managerial skills.
-Now, I also pay tribute to his excellent condition and ... passion. (...) as a regular spectator, I cannot - once again - not to bow before the other actors.
+Until now, I had admired Andrzej Seweryn for his acting and managerial skills.
+Now, I also pay tribute to his excellent condition and ... passion. (...) as a regular spectator, I cannot – once again – cannot bow before other actors.

-In January 2013, Seweryn directed Krasiński’s Irydion / Iridion with choreography by Leszek Bzdyl and music by Olo Walicki.
-The performance was staged on the occasion of the hundredth anniversary of the inauguration of Polski Theatre with the same drama.
+In January 2013, Seweryn directed Krasiński’s Irydion / Iridion, with choreography by Leszek Bzdyl and music by Olo Walicki.
+The performance was staged on the occasion of the hundredth anniversary of the Polski Theatre being inaugurated with the same drama.

-I dream of a traditional theater – said Seweryn in an interview for Gazeta Wyborcza. - People want theater I offer.
+I dream of a traditional theatre – said Seweryn in an interview for Gazeta Wyborcza. – People want the theatre I offer.
 This gives me wings, energy, and confirms my belief.
-Perhaps they are not the audience of other theaters, but well - everyone is entitled to his theater.
-I would like to raise another topic - namely, respect for the Polish language.
+Perhaps they are not the audience of other theatres, but well – everyone is entitled to his theatre.
+I would like to raise another topic – namely, respect for the Polish language.
 And it's not just about clear recitation, but about discerning intellectual and spiritual wealth through language.
-We have something to offer to the world, and we are not obliged to imitate German or other theaters – emphasizes Seweryn.
+We have something to offer to the world, and we are not obliged to imitate German theatre or others – emphasizes Seweryn.